-It is recommended that suitable load bearing blocks are used under the jacking/support points (red labels) and adjustable axle stands as shown in Fig. 1 (page 15) are used under the chassis support points (yellow labels).
-Hardwood packing should be used between the load bearing blocks and the chassis to cushion the weight and reduce the transmission of vibration.
+It is recommended that suitable load bearing blocks are used under the jacking/support points (red labels) and adjustable axle stands (Figure 1) are used under the chassis support points (yellow labels).

+(1) Note: Hardwood packing should be used between the load bearing blocks and the chassis to cushion the weight and reduce the transmission of vibration.